Haeri/PhotonBox/README.md

 # PhotonBox
-An modern OpenGL Game-Engine with focus on PBR
+A modern OpenGL Game-Engine with focus on PBR

 ## Rendering
 - Forward Rendering